MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ---
 title: Recommendations for identifying and rating flows
-description: Learn how to identify and rate flows for your workload.
+description: Learn how to create a catalog of user and system flows for your workload to better understand the basis for your design decisions as they relate to reliability.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023